BenjaminGuzman/gentoo-utils/README.md

 sudo modprobe --remove btusb && sudo modprobe btusb
 ```

+It may also happen that bluetooth suddenly stops working after reboot (or boot).
+For such cases try to cold boot your machine (i.e., shut it down and then boot it up, but do not restart)

 ## Configurations

 I've included some configurations I like in the `config` directory